guushoekman/educen/_tools/wiki.md

 Although all cities include infrastructure, buildings andactivities, the shape, distribution and density of those elements provide the city with its general structure.
 The pattern of a street network, the building blocks on it and the buildings give shape to a city and structural characteristics differ between cities.
 Nature also affects the structure of cities.
 In some cities, natural elements are integrated into the city pattern.
 The third main element in physical culture of cities are the activities taking place.
 What and how land is used has an impact on disaster risk and vulnerabilities.
 We understand a city as a constructed space in which human actions take place.
 Cities are composed of two things: a large collection of buildings linked by space, “the physical city”, and a complex system of human activity linked by interaction, “the social city” (Hillier &Vaughan 2007).
 The physical and the social are therefore intrinsically linked.

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- How is the city formed by the man-made structure (including street networks and buildings), nature, and activities (economic, social, organizational)?
-- How can this infrastructure function as an asset/obstacle to effective urban disaster management?
-- To what extent are local building practices adapted to potential disasters?
-- Are there risk-sensitive land-use regulations, building codes and health and safety codes across all building types?
-How well are they enforced?
-- How do land use policies and planning regulations for housing and developing infrastructure take current and expected disaster risk into account?
-- What measures are being taken to protect critical infrastructure located in high-risk areas?
-- What human activities take place that influence disaster risk and vulnerabilities?

-<p class="box-end"></p>

 ### Cultural heritage
 Cultural heritage is commonly defined along the lines of 'the archaeological and historical built environmentand moveable heritage' (Taboroff 2003).
 This heritage serves a role in preserving local identity and personality, but also local knowledge; preserving heritage has educational purposes in awareness raising, as the layout of a city (plazas, avenues), the construction of buildings and infrastructure may reveal a logic that is often more in tune with urban exposure to natural hazards than today's urban development.